beltram/rs-training/slides/doc/tested-snippet.md

 ## testing your snippets

-* Like regular unit test, doctests are considered ok if they compile and run without panic
+* like regular unit test, doctests are considered ok if they compile and run without panic
-* To demonstrate it runs as intended, use the macros from assert! family
+* use macros from 'assert!' family to demonstrate it runs as intended

 ```rust
 /// # Example